noemotiovon/ROLL/docs_roll/docs/English/QuickStart/qa_issues.md

 ### How to debug code?

-Set `"RAY_DEBUG": "legacy"` in RayUtils' env, and then you can use pdb for step-by-step debugging.
+Set `"RAY_DEBUG": "legacy"` in Platform' env, and then you can use pdb for step-by-step debugging.

 ## Common Errors and Solutions